swcarpentry/python-novice-gapminder/index.md

 *   Teaching: 5 min
 *   Exercises: 5 min
     *   Read one continent's subset of gapminder CSV data
+*   Callout:
+    *   How to read data from Excel spreadsheets via export to CSV
+    *   How tor ead data from Excel spreadsheets directly (needs another library)

 ### Collective Operations